 EXAMPLE 1 The objective is to achieve a success rate of 80 % with 95 % confidence (see the example in Clause 5).

-EXAMPLE 2 The objective is to compare the ease of operation of two alternative products, and establish with 80 % confidence whether there are any differences.
+EXAMPLE 2 The objective is to compare the ease of installation of two alternative products, and establish with 80 % confidence whether there are any differences.

-7.4.3 Specify test scenarios and conditions
+7.4.3 Specify the installation tasks